 All the skills, processes, best practices, procedures and software needed by your business to make sure that your data is protected, available, recoverable and performing at its best.

-- No need to worry about having resource available during holidays, sickness, training.
+- There is no need to worry about having resources available during holidays, sickness, or training.

-- No worries about finding all the skills in a single person (often the wider the range the more shallow the skillset).
+- No worries about finding all the skills in a single person (often, the more comprehensive the range, the more shallow the skillset).

 - Save money on SQL Monitoring Licenses (it’s included in the service)